zehua-pan/LT_code_cpp/README.md

 ##	Installation process
 Install all codes to your local computer;
 ##	Build and test
+Open "./withUDP/client/clientTest.cc" and "./withUDP/server/serverTest.cc" in two different terminals.
+Change the path and filename in the code for your computer.
+Build these two files.
+Executed "./withUDP/server/serverTest.cc" first, then executed "./withUDP/client/clientTest.cc".
+If you want to apply these codes into real network, you should dive into the code and change the PORT and IP address of socket accordingly.

 # Developed platform
 + operating system: Ubuntu20.04 (Linux)